getredash/redash/docs/datasources.rst

 Supported Data Sources
 ######################

-re:dash supports several types of data sources, and if you set it up using the provided images, it should already have the needed dependencies to use them all.
+Re:dash supports several types of data sources, and if you set it up using the provided images, it should already have the needed dependencies to use them all.
 Starting from version 0.7 and newer, you can manage data sources from the UI by browsing to ``/data_sources`` on your instance.